paulshriner/fcc-rd-cert/README.md

 * Periodic Table

       A database for the periodic table including elements, properties, and types.
 A version of the database (using PostgreSQL) was given, from which I made several additions and corrections.
-Then, I made a bash script to get element information based on atomic number, name, or symbol.
+Then, I made a Bash script to get element information based on atomic number, name, or symbol.
+When creating the Bash script, I used Git for version control.